-Solano County

-Department of Resource Management

-Planning Services Division

-Attention: Matt Walsh, Principal Planner

-675 Texas Street, Suite 5500

-Fairfield, CA 94533-6341
+Solano County Department of Resource Management Planning Services Division Attention: Matt Walsh, Principal Planner 675 Texas Street, Suite 5500 Fairfield, CA 94533-6341

-Public notice of availability of the Recirculated DEIR has been published in the Daily Republic.
+Public notice of availability of the Revised Recirculated DEIR has been published in the Daily Republic.

-After close of the comment period, the County will consider all comments received on this Recirculated DEIR within the comment period, and prepare written responses as required.
-The FEIR will consist of the DEIR, Recirculated DEIR, written responses to comments on the DEIR, written responses to comments on the Recirculated DEIR, and any text changes.
+After close of the comment period, the County will consider all comments received on this Revised Recirculated DEIR within the comment period.
+As described above, pursuant to Section 15088.5(f)(1) of the State CEQA Guidelines, although comments on the previous Recirculated DEIR (August 27, 2013) are part of the administrative record and will be considered by the County, those previous comments do not require written responses in the Final EIR.
+New comments must be submitted on this Revised Recirculated DEIR, and the County need only provide written responses to comments submitted on this Revised Recirculated DEIR.
+The FEIR will consist of the DEIR, Revised Recirculated DEIR, written responses to comments on the DEIR, written responses to comments on the Revised Recirculated DEIR, and any text changes.
 The FEIR will be considered anew by the County for certification if it is determined that the FEIR has been completed in compliance with CEQA.
 Following certification of the EIR, the County will consider the proposed project for approval.